MolBIFFM/diana/README.md

 ---

-DIANA is developed by Lucas Fein and Jens Rieser in the Molecular Bioinformatics Group at Goethe University Frankfurt under supervision of Dr. Jörg Ackermann and Prof. Dr. Ina Koch.
+DIANA is developed by Lucas Fein and Jens Rieser in the Molecular Bioinformatics Group at Goethe University Frankfurt under supervision of Jörg Ackermann and Ina Koch.